hathawsh/aws-lambda-pypi/README.md

 due to changes in AWS, Terraform, Python libraries, etc., then let's fix it, but if you want to enable LDAP, add a plugin, or customize in a way that doesn't apply generally, you probably ought to fork the project instead.

+## Troubleshooting

+- 10 MB limit: AWS API Gateway has a fixed 10 MB limit.
+If the limit keeps you from uploading a package, one way around it is to temporarily run PyPICloud on your own box, using almost the same .ini file as the Lambda function uses.
+  There is an "upload" button in the PyPICloud UI.